Data Linkage Analysis¶

 Getting Started¶

-If you haven't registered a tree-node-{"name":"datakit-daemonset.md","path":"/zh/best-practices/insight/datakit-daemonset.md","type":"file","repo":"Guance integration","birthtime":1700705887402.8657,"mtime":1700705887402.8657,"level":5,"marked":false} account or your workspace lacks data, follow these steps to complete data collection:
+If you haven't registered a tree-node-{"name":"datakit-daemonset.md","path":"/en/best-practices/insight/datakit-daemonset.md","type":"file","repo":"Guance Integration","birthtime":1700705887402.8657,"mtime":1700705887402.8657,"level":5,"marked":false} account or your workspace lacks data, follow these steps to complete data collection:

-- Install the DataKit collector;
+- Install the DataKit Collector;

-Scenario One: Dashboard & Explorer Correlation Analysis¶
+Scenario One: Dashboard & Explorer Association Analysis¶

 User Scenario Example